 There are around 700 undergraduates, all taught in small groups in the first two years.

 Information on the degree structure is available in the Course Catalogue.

 The School also offers courses through the University's evening degree programme.

 There are also study abroad opportunities, through the School’s North American, Australian and European exchange partners.

 Our postgraduates number around 70, and enjoy their own dedicated postgraduate facility.

 At postgraduate level, in addition to research degrees, the School offers a range of taught MLitt degrees in fields including Creative Writing (the first such programme to be established in Scotland).

-Research postgraduates may act as research assistants, and postgraduates in their second year may be invited to work as Teaching Assistants.
+Research postgraduates may act as research assistants, and PhD students in their second year may be invited to work as Teaching Assistants.